tparchman/F22_BIOL792_coursepage/week2_UnixII/unixII_primer.md

 ## 7. Package installation

-This is a bit extra for what we are doing in the GAIN module, but I thought I would add it here as a guide for those interested.
+This is a bit extra for what we are doing this week, but I thought I would add it here as a guide for those interested.
 For installing on your personal mac computers, `brew` will be your most convenient option.
 I would stress here that this type of package installer/manager makes accomplishing these tasks in the Unix OS incredibly easy.

 **B. Unix on Mac Unix systems**